oxheadalpha/smart-contracts/multi_asset/multi_asset.md

 on the particular business use-case.
 This specification focuses on token transfer logic only.

-## Difference between Ethereum ERC-1155 and Tezos multi-asset contracts
+## Difference between Ethereum ERC-1155 and the Tezos Multi-asset Contract

 Since Tezos and Michelson differ from Ethereum/Solidity, the following modifications are made: